thyms/shopping-basket/README.md

 Items are priced as follows:
  - Apples are 35p each
  - Bananas are 20p each
- - Melons are 50p each, but are available as ëbuy one get one freeí
+ - Melons are 50p each, but are available as "buy one get one free"
- - Limes are 15p each, but are available in a ëthree for the price twoí offer
+ - Limes are 15p each, but are available in a "three for the price two" offer

 Given a list of shopping, calculate the total cost of those items.